 Because you’re injecting these vitamins directly into your bloodstream, “IV therapy bypasses the GI system and is infused directly into the circulatory system.
 This provides a 100 percent absorption rate, making nutrients immediately available.”
 Thus, they are faster and more effective than pill-based vitamins or supplements which have to work around your digestive system before they can get to work, especially if you need a quick-fix.
 Plus, you don’t have to take multiple pills or a multivitamin, as many treatments have multiple health benefits.
 Lastly, no matter which vitamins you’ve chosen, you’ll also reap the added benefit of being more hydrated thanks to the liquid base.

 What concerns does IV therapy address?

 Generally, these work best on short-term health conditions.
 More specifically, “cold and flu season is a great time to boost your immune system with IV therapy.
-With this direct infusion, we are able to super-load Vitamin and other antioxidants without risk of GI distress.
+With this direct infusion, we can super-load Vitamin and other antioxidants without risk of GI distress.
 Other conditions for which IV therapy is beneficial include fatigue, migraines, certain cardiovascular issues, sinus congestion, and diminished mental clarity.
-IV therapy is also a vehicle for chelation of heavy metals such as mercury or lead.”
+IV therapy is also a vehicle for the chelation of heavy metals such as mercury or lead.”
 However, don’t expect these treatments to replace regular healthy lifestyle choices.